adi-ben-yehuda/KNN-with-server-clients/README.md

 # k-nearest-neighbors (KNN) with server and clients using threads
+In this project we implemented the KNN (neighbors-nearest-K) algorithm witch is one of the most common machine learning algorithms and is used in a variety of fields.
+In this project we create server and client (over tcp) and the Knn algorithm is implemente in the server side.
+We also use OOPs methodology, threds(in order to handle several clients in parallel).

 ## Introduction
 After connecting the client and server, the server sends a menu to the client.